sushantkapare-dev/AWS_Devops_Zero_to_Hero/K8s/Q set1.md

 ## why we need k8s?
-Kubernetes, often abbreviated as K8s (with "8" replacing the eight letters between "K" and "s"), is an open-source container orchestration platform that has become a fundamental tool in modern application deployment and management.
 There are several reasons why Kubernetes is widely adopted and considered essential in the world of containerized applications:

 1. **Container Orchestration:** Kubernetes provides a powerful framework for orchestrating and managing containers.
 Containers are a lightweight and efficient way to package and deploy applications, but they need orchestration to run seamlessly at scale.
 Kubernetes automates tasks like container scheduling, scaling, load balancing, and self-healing, making it easier to deploy and manage containerized applications.